An $\alpha$-Stable Approach to Modelling Highly Speculative Assets and Cryptocurrencies: Methodology: Stable Distributions

-Stable distributions are a rich class of distributions that includes the Gaussian, Levy and Cauchy distributions in a family that allows for skewness and heavy tails, (Nolan, 1999b).
+Stable distributions are a rich class of distributions that includes the Gaussian, L{\`e}vy and Cauchy distributions in a family that allows for skewness and heavy tails, (Nolan, 1999b).
 Price changes are a result of new information into the market and of the re-evaluation of existing information, thus, changes in price represent the effect of many different bits of information (Fama,1965).
 Consequently, these bits of information may combine in additive fashion to produce stable distributions for daily, weekly or monthly periods.
-Stable distribution has been popular in statistical analysis of financial data since they are the only possible limiting distributions for sums of independent, identically distributed (i.i.d) random variables (Lux, 1996).
+Stable distributions have been popular in statistical analysis of financial data since they are the only possible limiting distributions for sums of independent, identically distributed (i.i.d) random variables (Lux, 1996).
 Researchers have shown that changes in stock prices exhibit high volatility and statistical techniques such as the normal distribution which depend on the asymptotic theory of finite variance distributions are inadequte.
-An \(\alpha\)-stable is a levy process whose departure from the Brownian motion is controlled by the tail index \(\alpha\), which lies in the range \(0\textless\alpha\textless2\).
-The additive property of the stable distribution can be expressed as follows:

-If \(X, X_1, X_2\cdots X_n\) are random variables, then for very positive integer \(n\), there exist constants \(a_n\textgreater0\), \(B_n\) such that thus LHS converges in distribution to the RHS. \footnote{For proofs and derivation of the stable distribution properties, see Samorodnitsky and Taqqu, 1994}
+An \(\alpha\)-stable is a L{\`e}vy process whose departure from the Brownian motion is controlled by the tail index \(\alpha\), which lies in the range \(0\textless\alpha\textless2\).
+The additive property of the stable distribution can be expressed as follows: If \(X, X_1, X_2\cdots X_n\) are random variables, then for very positive integer \(n\), there exist constants \(a_n\textgreater0\), \(B_n\) such that thus LHS converges in distribution to the RHS. \footnote{For proofs and derivation of the stable distribution properties, see Samorodnitsky and Taqqu, 1994}

 The most common parameterization for stable distribution is defined by Samorodnitsky and Taqqu (1994): A random variable $X$ is \(S(\alpha,\beta,\gamma,\delta)\) if it has characteristic function.